 - 1. BEFORE EACH USE, inspect the general condition of the tool.
-Check for:

-- loose hardware

-- · misalignment or binding of moving parts

-- · damaged cord/electrical wiring

-- · cracked or broken parts

-- any other condition that may affect its safe operation.

-- AFTER USE, wipe external surfaces of the tool with clean cloth.
+Check for: - · loose hardware, - misalignment or binding of moving parts, - · damaged cord/electrical wiring, - cracked or broken parts, and - any other condition that may affect its safe operation. - 2.
+AFTER USE, wipe external surfaces of the tool with clean cloth.
 Carefully clean the dust collection chute and the area around the Lower Blade Guard.
-Check that the Lower Blade Guard moves smoothly through its entire range of movement, without sticking. - Periodically, wear ANSI-approved safety goggles and NIOSH-approved breathing protection and blow dust out of the motor vents using dry compressed air. - 4.
-WARNING!
+Check that the Lower Blade Guard moves smoothly through its entire range of movement, without sticking. - 3.
+AWARNING!
 TO PREVENT SERIOUS INJURY: If the plug or the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.